nationalarchives/ds-etna-explorer/README.md

 * Does the distribution graph help a non-user understand what they are looking at and where to go next?
 Where does the distribution graph sit in the content priority?
 * Does it matter that the dating of records can lead to confusing results?
 For example, records relating to The United States appear where a filter has been applied from 1075 to 1094.
 See [this example](https://alpha.nationalarchives.gov.uk/collectionexplorer/?start_year=1075&end_year=1094&era=medieval)
+* What is a key event and how do these relate to time periods?
+Is WWII both a key event and a time period?
+* Do we still need to keep all items available when a user has made a selection?
+For example, if a user has refined to late 20th century, do they still need to see the Medieval time period?

 ## Initial thoughts

 * Should we represent the ability to browse by time on details pages?
 * Is it more helpful to show users (on the details page) where they are in time (i.e. Early modern)?
 * Should we have different visualisations/treatments to suit the scale of content (i.e. all periods vs Second World War)
+* The cause and effect of things is not very clear.
+For example, upon entering via 'All periods' you are shown a dense histogram and this can change to large blocks.
+* Search and browse are very different things and we feel it is confusing for users to show functionality which looks like search on something that is not a search tool.

 ## Other options to consider